OPTCG-Trader/tcgTrader/brainstorming.md

     planning or lifestyle adjustments.
     - The project is easily defined.

-TCG Trader - API available (TCG Player)
+- TCG Trader - API available (OPTCG API)
 - Category: Trading/Collectibles

 Why it's good for Mobile:
-- Instant access to your trading lists and matches on the go.
+- Instant access to your trade lists
-- Push notifications for new matching trades in your area.
+- Future implementation of searching for trades based on location
-- Location-based matching ensures convenience for local meetups or
-    transactions.

 Story:
-- TCG Trader revolutionizes trading for trading card enthusiasts by providing a seamless way to connect with others who have what you need and want what
-    you have.
+- An app that helps you categorize TCG cards to set up trades
 - Helps collectors who don't necessarily want to sell cards, but are more interested in trading.
-- Creates a more engaging trading experience by fostering local connections and communities.

 Market:
-- Specifically targets trading card game (TCG) collectors, including those involved in games like Magic: The Gathering, Pokémon, Yu-Gi-Oh!, and in our base case, the one piece trading card game.
+- Specifically targets trading card game (TCG) collectors, including those involved in games like Magic: The Gathering, Pokémon, Yu-Gi-Oh!, and in our base case, the One Piece Trading card game.
 - Provides a much-needed digital tool for a niche group that typically relies on manual tracking or in-person meetups.
 - Appeals to casual and hardcore collectors alike.